X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: AQN-induced x-rays

-\textit{2.
-Ionization of loosely bound positrons}\\ Eq. (\ref{eq:nz}) is a simplification which does not take into account the fact that loosely bound positrons will be completely stripped off by high temperature, while more strongly bound positrons will be less affected and stay bound.
+Eq. (\ref{eq:nz}) is a simplification which does not take into account the fact that loosely bound positrons will be completely stripped off by high temperature, while more strongly bound positrons will be less affected and stay bound.
 One can easily add this feature to our simplified analysis by describing $\kappa$ as a step function:

 where $z_{1}(T)$ is defined as

 In this way, we preserve the crucial feature of the system that loosely bound positrons from the outer region of the electrosphere are stripped from the nugget and do not participate in the cooling of the system.